-- A. Provide each occupant a copy of the provided information; and - B. Post the information, along with the Short-term Rental Registration, in a conspicuous location within the Short-term Rental; and - C. Post the Short-term Rental registration number on a placard visible from the street in the dwelling's front yard or front door.
+- A. Provide each occupant a copy of the provided information; and - B. Post the information, along with the Short-term Rental Registration, in a conspicuous location within the Short-term Rental.

-§ 190-8 Specific Standards of Short-Term Rental Properties
+§ 190-7 Specific Standards of Short-Term Rental Properties

 - A. Trash Removal.
 The Short-term Rental Operator shall be responsible for ensuring that household trash is removed from the premises immediately after Occupancy is concluded or once per week, whichever is more frequent. - B. Parking.
-On-site parking of one space per Short-term Rental bedroom. - C. Renting for durations of less than twenty-four (24) consecutive hours shall not be permitted. - D. Commercial meetings and uses are prohibited in Short-term Rentals. - E. Each Short-term Rental shall contain functional smoke detectors and carbon monoxide alarms.
+On-site parking of one space per Short-term Rental bedroom. - C. Renting for durations of less than twenty (20) consecutive hours shall not be permitted. - D. Commercial meetings and uses are prohibited in Short-term Rentals. - E. Each Short-term Rental shall contain functional smoke detectors and carbon monoxide alarms.
 In addition, the Operator shall provide and maintain one 2.5 lb. multi-purpose fire extinguisher on each floor.

-§ 190-9 Occupancy Requirements
+§ 190-8 Occupancy Requirements